mjkjr/donut_delight/readme.md

 This software is released under the terms of the MIT License (see license.txt).

-Subcomponents of this software such as audio, artwork, etc may be subject to additional terms, see their respective licenses for details.
+The rights to the design and artwork is reserved.
+Additional artwork, audio, etc may be subject to additional terms, see their respective licenses for details.